framework-one/framework-one.github.io/source/documentation/using-di-one.markdown

 ## Overriding DI/1 Behavior

 If you want to override the methods in DI/1, such as **logMissingBean()**, you can create your own CFC that extends **ioc.cfc** and overrides the desired methods.
 Then use your CFC instead of **ioc.cfc**.
 If any particular use case becomes common, we can discuss incorporating it into DI/1 as a configuration option.

+A particular extension point that is provided is:

+    private void function setupInitMethod( string name, any bean )

+This is called for each bean after its dependencies have been injected prior to calling **initMethod** (if specified).